yoshinorin/docker-gitbucket-orchestration/README.md

 ### Directory connecting

-The default setting you can't connect MariaDB directly.
+The default setting you can't connect MySQL directly.
 If you want to connect directly, please add below key in `docker-compose.yml`.

 ```yml